 #3: Deeper Integration with AI & ML

-The utilization of AI and Machine Learning (ML) would be a major trend in the upcoming year.
+Adoption of AI and Machine Learning (ML) would be a major trend in the upcoming year.
 With AI and ML organizations can get out of the “Test automation trap”.
-Organizations fall into such a situation when their test teams do not get enough time to be able to do the failure triage from the previous test run before building new test automations.
+Organizations fall into such a situation when their test teams do not get enough time to be able to do the preliminary assessment from the previous test run before building new test automation.

 In the traditional testing process, by the time the testers complete a test code, the requirements already start changing and the application starts evolving to meet the business functionality and UI requirements.
 This is where AI and ML can save the day.
 Deeper integrations with these two smart technologies help teams prioritize the test cases as well as automate the maintenance of test automation code.